nipoppy/nipoppy-sandbox/README.md

-# nipoppy_sandbox
+# nipoppy-sandbox
-Collection of utility script for Nipoppy
+Collection of utility scripts for Nipoppy